1800s horse-drawn hearse at the Plumas County Museum

 • 700 Western Pacific Way, Near Old Town Portola

-During 2022 WPRM gained two new special railroad cars.
-The Bragg Crane lifted the car on the morning of October 23, 2022 and placed it on its trucks.
+WPRM gained two new unique railroad cars during 2022.
+The Bragg Crane lifted the car on October 23, 2022, and placed it on its trucks.
 The museum crew then used Western Pacific SW1500 switcher 1503 to position WP 302 in the yard.
 Work has already begun to weatherproof the car, and initial restoration is planned for Spring 2023.
 If you are interested in helping Western Pacific Railroad Museum raise funds to complete the restoration, please visit Fundrazr.

-The train car below was donated by Seneca Hospital in Chester to the WPRM.
+Seneca Hospital in Chester donated the train car below to the WPRM.
 Visit our blog for more information and plans for this donation.

 Visitors can climb aboard an extensive collection of train cars and locomotives and even drive a locomotive themselves (reservations required).
 Train rides in cabooses and vista flats around an enamel balloon track during summer weekends, Memorial Weekend through Labor Day Weekend.

 This museum is a must-see for train buffs of all ages.
-It is also a great museum for kids because it is a hands-on museum.
+It is also a great museum for kids because it is hands-on.
 Feel free to climb up on the walkways of equipment and look in the windows.
-The museum requests that you do not climb under, on top, or between pieces of equipment for your safety.
+For your safety, the museum requests that you do not climb under, on top of, or between pieces of equipment.

 Plumas Eureka Museum

-• Open daily, 8 a.m. to 4 p.m. in summer; open when staff is available during the rest of the year.
+• It is open daily from 8 a.m. to 4 p.m. in summer and when staff is available during the rest of the year.

-Besides visiting the museum, there is great hiking, and the park is known for its fall colors and spring wildflowers.
+Besides visiting the museum, there is excellent hiking, and the park is known for its fall colors and spring wildflowers.

 This indoor-outdoor museum preserves the rich heritage of the Feather River Country’s gold mining legacy.
 Housed in a restored miners’ boarding house, this museum displays mining tools, photographs, pioneer household items, working models of antique mining machinery and antique skis, and animals native to the park.

-The rustic, five-story Mohawk Stamp Mill, which processed raw gold-bearing quartz, is among the buildings nearby, including a blacksmith shop, a bunkhouse, and a miner’s home.
+The rustic, five-story Mohawk Stamp Mill, which processed raw gold-bearing quartz, is among the nearby buildings, which also include a blacksmith shop, a bunkhouse, and a miner’s home.

-During the summer, tours of the buildings and blacksmithing demonstrations are conducted by docents and park staff.
+During the summer, docents and park staff conduct tours of the buildings and blacksmithing demonstrations.
 Visitors can also enjoy fishing, nature study, and hiking within the park.

 Gold Discovery Days are held in July each year.
 The free, family-friendly event features many fun, historical activities, including gold panning, wagon rides, pine needle basketry, wool spinning, candle making, and woodworking.

 This is another great museum to visit with children.
-Supervised gold panning programs are offered in the summertime along Jamison Creek.
-The park offers a junior ranger program.
+In the summertime, supervised gold panning programs are offered along Jamison Creek.
+The park also offers a junior ranger program.

 Please note that California State Parks now have a special program, The California Adventure Pass, where every 4th grade family can register for a free California Park Pass good for one year.